tiacsys/bridle/boards/shields/rpi_pico_led/doc/index.rst

       .. rubric:: WS2812 LED Test Pattern by PIO

-      See also Zephyr sample: :zephyr:code-sample:`zephyr:led-strip`
+      See also Zephyr sample: :zephyr:code-sample:`led-strip`

       .. tabs::